kreskanto/kreskanto.github.io/custom-time-offset/README.md

-Webpage for displaying time with a custom offset.
+Webpage for displaying time with a custom offset in hours, minutes and seconds.